Vigneshv-23/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: HYCINTH D
+Developed by: VIGNESH V
-RegisterNumber:  212223240055
+RegisterNumber:  212223110062
 */
 import pandas as pd
 import matplotlib.pyplot as plt